coder/docs/setup/installation.md

    > If you omit `--version`, you'll upgrade to the latest version, excluding
    > release candidates (RCs).
 To include RCs, provide the `--devel` flag.
    >
-   > We do not provide documentation for release candidates, and you should not use them unless you've been instructed to do so by Coder.
-You can identify release candidates by the presence of `-rc` in the version number (e.g., `1.16.0-rc.1`).
+   > We do not provide documentation for RCs, and you should not use them unless you've been instructed to do so by Coder.
+You can identify RCs by the presence of `-rc` in the version number (e.g., `1.16.0-rc.1`).

 1. Ensure that you have superuser privileges to your PostgreSQL database.
 Add the following to your Helm chart so that Coder uses your external PostgreSQL